t-c-l-o-u-d/blog/_posts/2026-09-16-zombies-on-k8s.md

 Okay, so none of that sounds terrible, but let's get started with detecting these and remediating the underlying issue.

----
-### How can we detect them?
+## How can we detect them?
 [_] - Detection

-Detecting these are quite easy actually.
-Logging into any node and running `ps` will show them as seen below:
+Detecting them is quite straightforward.
+Logging into any `worker` node and running `ps` will show them as seen below:

 ```bash
 $ ps -o pid,ppid,state,cmd -e | awk 'NR==1; $3 ~ /^[Zz]/'